The UACJ Group’s Long-term Roadmap, UACJ Vision 2030

 Expand in scale, primarily in growth markets (North America, Southeast Asia) and growth sectors (can stock, the automotive industry)

 We have enhanced production capabilities by carrying out focused advance investment in TAA*1 and UWH*2 in North America and in UATH*3 in Thailand.
-We will fully utilize these capabilities by positioning can stock, where a huge rise in global demand is anticipated, and automobile materials, which is expecting a shift to aluminum products in accordance with the electrification of vehicles and an increasing need for lighter vehicle bodies, as growth sectors.
+We will fully utilize these capabilities by positioning can stock, where a huge rise in global demand is anticipated, and automobile materials, which is expecting a shift to aluminum products and an increasing need for lighter vehicle bodies, as growth sectors.
 We will expand the scale of our business in these sectors with a focus on markets in North America and Asia, where growth is anticipated.

 - *1 Tri-Arrows Aluminum Inc.